 Note: Prices are in Canadian dollars and are approximate, based on what I see today in the link I’m sharing, just to give you an idea.

-- Spilling the Beans – Cooking And Baking With Beans Everyday – ($27) – If you’re like so many of my clients, you want to cook with more lentils and beans, but beyond chili and soup, you’re not really sure what to do with them.
+- Spilling the Beans – Cooking And Baking With Beans Everyday – ($21) – If you’re like so many of my clients, you want to cook with more lentils and beans, but beyond chili and soup, you’re not really sure what to do with them.
 I recommend this cookbook often.
 It’s co-authored by a local food guru, Julie Van Rosendaal, and I have yet to make anything in it that’s not easy and delicious.
 If you consider yourself more of a meat and potatoes person, you’ll find this very accessible.
 For a sampling of the recipes, head to her website and scroll down to “Beans”.

-- “Fit & Fresh Men’s Sporty” Insulated Lunch Bag ($27) – Despite the silly name, we like this better than any of the cheap insulated bags we’ve picked up at the grocery store.
+- “Fit & Fresh Men’s Sporty” Insulated Lunch Bag ($27) – Despite the silly name, we still like this better than any of the cheap insulated bags we’ve picked up at the grocery store.
 It velcros shut and then rolls and snaps, making it easy to carry.
 And who doesn’t want to be fit and fresh?

 - Matching food storage containers ($ varies).
 We use the Rubbermaid Easy Find Lid containers, but I don’t think it matters, as long as they match!
 Then they nest for easy storage, finding a lid is a cinch, and they stack nicely in the fridge or freezer.
 We saved our old mismatched containers and use them for storing lego, craft supplies, and other odds and ends.